-- Designing a study to investigate the effect of morning exercise on speech fluency, language inhibition, or editing of written language. - Studying the effects of sleep deprivation on speech production, written language processing, reading comprehension, etc. - The effect of a neurological disease (e.g., Parkinson's, Autism, Tourette, etc.) on speech, language, or auditory processing. - Speech motor production - Anatomy and physiology of RECEPTIVE language - Anatomy and physiology of EXPRESSIVE language - Neurological bases of stuttering disorder
+-Designing a study that investigate the effect of morning exercise on speech fluency, language inhibition, or editing of written language.

-Etc., etc.,....
+- Studying the effects of sleep deprivation on speech production, written language processing, reading comprehension, etc. - Designing a study that evaluates the effect of a neurological disease (e.g., Parkinson's, Autism, Tourette, etc.) on speech, language, or auditory processing. - Speech motor production - Anatomy and physiology of RECEPTIVE language - Anatomy and physiology of EXPRESSIVE language - Neurological bases of stuttering disorder - Etc., etc.,....